 Tiers help organisational decision-making as it determines whether an organisation has sufficient processes and resources to achieve its Target Profile.
 Where processes and resources are insufficient, they should aim to progress to a higher implementation tier.
 This self-reflection should influence prioritisation decisions within the Target Profile to enable better progress in managing privacy risk.

 How will the Framework impact privacy?

 The draft states that the Privacy Framework can be used in risk management to help answer the question: “How are we considering the impacts to individuals as we develop our systems, products and services?”
 Having answered this question, organisations can then use the Framework to create a new privacy program or improve an existing one by creating Target Profiles and positioning themselves within the Implementation Tiers.
-The Framework can also aid accountability as it provides a way of demonstrating and communicating organisations’ privacy risk management programs to staff at all levels and key stakeholders.
+The Framework can also aid Perhaps the most important GDPR principle, which requires controllers to take responsibility for complying with the GDPR and, document their compliance. as it provides a way of demonstrating and communicating organisations’ privacy risk management programs to staff at all levels and key stakeholders.